 Also, in regard to Philippians 4:6-7, John Gill’s Exposition of the Whole Bible states.

-And the peace of God which passeth all understanding.
-[E]ither that peace which is made with God by the blood of Christ, and is published in the Gospel of peace, which passes and surprises all understanding of men and angels, . . . or else that peace of conscience, which arises from a view of peace made by Christ; of justification by his righteousness, and atonement by his sacrifice. . . .
+And the peace of God which passeth all understanding – [E]ither that peace which is made with God by the blood of Christ, and is published in the Gospel of peace, which passes and surprises all understanding of men and angels . . . or else that peace of conscience, which arises from a view of peace made by Christ. . . .

 Matthew Henry’s Complete Commentary on the Bible provides the following commentary on the same two scripture verses: